Redis Security Boundaries for Multi-Tenant Applications

 )

-# Validate ACL context before returning
+# Validate ACL context before returning the client

 whoami = client.acl_whoami()